biasmv/pv/doc/samples/hover/index.rst

 Get name of atom under mouse cursor
 =================================================

 This sample shows how to get the name of the atom under the mouse cursor.
 The code also shows how to change color of an individual atom.

+This sample requires PV 1.7.0 to work.

 .. pv-sample::